-Ischemic colitis is the most common type of gut-based ischemia, accounting for 1 in every 2,000 hospital admissions.
+Ischemic colitis is the most common type of gut-based ischemia, accounting for

 Symptoms of ischemic colitis include pain, tenderness, and digestive problems.
 It is often mistaken for irritable bowel disease (IBD) or other gastrointestinal issues.